biomunky/biomunky.github.io/_posts/2023-03-30-on-ctes-sql-pt2.markdown

 ---
 layout: post
 title: "Part 2: No Love for SQL"
-date: 2023-03-27
+date: 2023-03-30
 categories: sql
 ---

-Pt2: No Love for SQL

 Why do folks not like SQL?
-Almost regardless of domain.
-When talking to developers and the prospect of writing SQL comes up the temperature of the room drops, there’s almost zero enthusiasm.
+Regardless of domain developers appear allergic to the  idea of writing SQL - there’s zero enthusiasm.

-But this can be topped.
-Simply ask someone to maintain SQL that a current/former colleague/lover wrote.
-I’ve only ever seen similar reactions when someone is asked to maintain Perl that the psycho down the hall wrote!
-The horror and revulsion, tears and tantrums - why me, have I done something to hurt you?
+This lack of excitement can be topped - simply ask someone to maintain SQL that a current/former colleague/lover wrote.
+The only similar reponse I’ve seen is when asking to maintain some Perl code that the psycho down the hall wrote!
+Horror.
+Revulsion.
+Tears and tantrums.
+Why me?
+Have I done something to hurt you?

 > fwiw I wrote Perl and SQL for a chunk of my life.
 I regret nothing, but I do resent you Dave